ArdeleanRichard/Deep-Clustering-in-Spike-Sorting/README.md

 - **Top Performers**:
     - **DDC** excelled on datasets with low to medium cluster counts.
     - **DEC, IDEC, and VaDE** were the top performers for datasets with a medium to high number of clusters.
-- **Multi-Unit Cluster**: The top-performing deep clustering methods were capable of correctly identifying the multi-unit cluster in the synthetic data.

 ---